Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Introduction

 \section{Introduction}

-Feedback is essential and inevitable for maintaining the desired behaviours against uncertainties in the target systems and/or disturbances from the environment as well as for stabilizing an unstable system.
-Most of traditional control theories focused on regulation around an equilibrium point or tracking to a class of reference signals.
-Robust control theory in particular provided systematic methods for analysing and synthesizing feedback systems with guaranteed stability and control performance in the presence of model uncertainties (see, e.g.,~\cite{zhou:96book}).
-The most fundamental question in robust control analysis is the following: {\it How much uncertainty can be allowed while maintaining the stability?} The $H_\infty$-norm is one of the most popular measures for magnitude-bounded uncertainties, and the maximum allowable norm of the uncertainty is called {\it (robust) stability radius}.
+Feedback is essential and inevitable for maintaining the desired behaviors against uncertainties in the target systems and/or disturbances from the environment as well as for stabilizing an unstable system.
+Most traditional control theories focus on regulation around an equilibrium point or tracking a class of reference signals.
+Robust control theory in particular provides systematic methods for analyzing and synthesizing feedback systems with guaranteed stability and control performance in the presence of model uncertainties (see, e.g.,~\cite{zhou:96book}).
+The most fundamental problem is the robust stability analysis: How much uncertainty can be allowed while maintaining stability?
+The answer, called the robust stability radius, has been exactly characterized by the small gain theorem, and the robust stability problem has been well understood.

-Over the last two decades, feedback control to maintain non-equilibrium state such as periodic oscillation has been much more focused as an important design problem for engineering applications including robotic locomotion \cite{grizzle:01,wu:21} and as an interesting issue in synthetic biology (see e.g., \cite{Alon2006, Elowitz2000, Kim:IEESB2006}).
-Robustness of such non-equilibrium state is difficult to analyze in general.
-However, roust instability analysis for linear systems works fairly well for maintaining certain classes of nonlinear oscillations as seen in \cite{HIH:LCSS2020, HIH:Automatica2021}, where robust oscillations in the sense of Yakubovich are guaranteed based on the ultimate boundedness \cite{Pogromsky:1999}.
+A fundamental counterpart, the robust {\em instability} analysis, is to investigate the maximum allowable perturbation for a given unstable feedback system to maintain its instability.
+The problem has been much less studied so far but is of engineering significance.
+Over the last two decades, feedback control to maintain non-equilibrium state such as periodic oscillation has garnered more recognition as an important design problem for engineering applications including robotic locomotion (\cite{grizzle:01,wu:21}) and as an interesting issue in synthetic biology (see e.g.,~\cite{Alon2006, Elowitz2000, Kim:IEESB2006}).
+Robustness of such non-equilibrium states is difficult to analyze in general.
+However, robust instability analysis for linear systems works fairly well for maintaining certain classes of nonlinear oscillations as demonstrated in \cite{HIH:LCSS2020, HIH:Automatica2021}, where robust oscillations in the sense of Yakubovich are guaranteed by instability of equilibria and ultimate boundedness~\cite{Pogromsky:1999}.
+Moreover, as a byproduct of the robust instability analysis, the search for the worst case stable perturbation provides a solution to the strong stabilization, a long-standing problem of practical relevance.

-Under the above background, the main topic of this paper is the analysis of the instability margin, which poses challenges as described below.
+Given the above background, the main focus of this paper is the analysis of the instability margin, which poses challenges as described below.